Search-and-Rescue Robot Dog: Autonomous Exploration and Visual SLAM with Unitree Go1

 Overview

 The aim of this project is to enable the Unitree Go1 to autonomously explore an outdoor environment with uneven terrain, in order to search and locate a missing person.
-The motivation for this project is to allow robots to look for people missing in a natural environment example, where gathering a search party ad-hoc is difficult.
+The motivation for this project is to allow robots to look for people missing in a natural environment (example), where gathering a search party ad-hoc is difficult.
 This leverages the unique advantages that legged robots as well as visual SLAM possess, in unmapped environments.
-The dog (a Unitree Go1) is equipped with a ZED 2i camera and uses its built in Visual-Inertial Odometry (VIO) and mapping for SLAM, object detection for detecting human beings, a frontier exploration algorithm for searching and environment, and the Nav Stack for traveling to goal poses.
-Much of the work in this project has been about integrating many different sensors and computers using ROS2 humble on an Nvidia Jetson Orin Nano.
+The dog (a Unitree Go1) is equipped with a ZED 2i camera and uses its built in Visual-Inertial Odometry (VIO) for Simulataneous Localization and Mapping (SLAM), object detection for detecting human beings, a frontier exploration algorithm for searching an environment, and the Nav Stack for traveling to goal poses.
+Much of the project has centered around integrating many different sensors and computers using ROS2 humble on an Nvidia Jetson Orin Nano.

 Given below is a road map for completing the project.
 Currently, I’m at a point where the exploration algorithm is only suitable for dense environments, and hence has not been deployed for large and sparse outdoor environments: